-Before you dip your toes into adoption waters, make sure your kid is comfortable around pets.
+Before you dip your toes into adoption (Petfinder Pro) waters, make sure your kid is comfortable around pets.
 Remember, the idea of a puppy is not the reality of housetraining, walks, feeding… you get the picture.

 Here are some ways to expose your children to real-life pet care:

 ● Neighborhood help – Got a neighbor with a pet?
 Ask if your family can pet-sit when they’re out of town.
 Your child will get to experience firsthand the duties that they might take on as a good pet owner.

 ● Volunteer – Almost every humane society has a volunteer program.
 Whether it’s walking dogs or playing with guinea pigs, kids can practice their nurturing skills as a volunteer.

 ● Zoo visits – Lions, tigers, and bears… okay, so that’s not exactly what you have in mind for a family pet.
 But for toddlers, zoos are an engaging and educational way to learn about animal care (as long as they’re focused on preservation, not profits and performances).